 While the boundaries surrounding cheating might vary from person to person, ahead, a relationship expert will talk us through two scenarios: What to do if you're tempted to cheat on your partner and what to do if you suspect your partner is cheating on you.

 The first thing you should do is "talk to your partner about your sources of dissatisfaction," advises Campbell.
 "One of the most taboo topics for couples to discuss is the relationship itself, but it's necessary if you want to maintain a healthy, satisfying union."

 It's good to ask yourself why you're considering cheating.
 Is there something happening in your relationship that is leaving you dissatisfied that your partner doesn't know about?

 "Some people cheat because their needs are going unmet in the relationship, and it's up to that person to communicate their needs," explains Campbell.
 "If [you remain] dissatisfied despite repeated attempts to repair the relationship, then break up with [your partner] before cheating on them."

 The best way to avoid cheating?
 "Knowing yourself and what your needs are and clearly communicating those to your partner should minimize the likelihood of infidelity," says Campbell.

+If you suspect your partner is cheating, it's wise to plan how you confront them.
 "Try to approach the discussion in an open-ended, non-accusatory way," suggests Campbell.
 "Use 'I' statements and say how you feel.
 For example, 'I've been worried lately because I feel like you are pulling away from our relationship.
 Has anything been on your mind?'"